Find out how auto insurance works to protect you and your vehicle on the road.

 Rental coverage/ loss of use is an inexpensive option you can add to your auto insurance policy to pay for the cost to rent a temporary replacement vehicle or the cost of public or private transportation if your vehicle is ever in an accident.
 This coverage is available in a variety of daily limits.

-However, the car insurance in some ‘no fault’ states will also cover your own car or truck.
-Additionally, the law usually states that auto insurance policies must cover some medical bills that result from a car crash.
+Not all car insurance is created equal.
+Some auto insurance policies simply meet legal requirements.
+This means your insurance may cover the damage you cause to other cars in collisions.
+However, auto insurance in some no-fault regions may also cover your own car or truck.
+Additionally, the law usually states that policies must cover some medical bills that result from a car crash.

 Auto Insurance Quote Request